Bob Baffert: American Classic history

 Baffert's history in the American Classic races began in 1996 when he trained a three-year-old colt named Cavonnier, who ran second in the Kentucky Derby.
 In 1997, he trained Silver Charm to win the Kentucky Derby and Preakness Stakes, finishing second in the Belmont.
 Baffert revisited the Derby the next year, sending two top colts, Real Quiet and Indian Charlie, to Louisville.
-Real Quiet won the race that year, and Baffert also finished third with Indian Charlie.
-Real Quiet won the Preakness as well, but, like Silver Charm, the horse was denied a Triple Crown win and finished second in the Belmont Stakes by a nose.
-Baffert, however, became the first trainer in history to win the Derby and Preakness in back-to-back years.
+Real Quiet won the race, and Baffert also finished third with Indian Charlie.
+Real Quiet won the Preakness as well, but, like Silver Charm, was denied a Triple Crown win and finished second in the Belmont Stakes by a nose.
+Baffert, however, became the first trainer in history to win both the Derby and Preakness in back-to-back years.

 Baffert did not win another classic race until 2001, when he won the Preakness and Belmont Stakes with eventual Hall of Fame member Point Given.
 He finished third in the Derby that year with Congaree.
 Baffert won the Derby a third time in 2002 with War Emblem.
 The colt went on to win the Preakness Stakes, giving the trainer his third shot at winning the Triple Crown.
-The colt lost the Belmont Stakes after breaking poorly from the starting gate.
+War Emblem lost the Belmont Stakes after breaking poorly.
 Baffert did not have a horse hit the board again in any of the Triple Crown races until 2009, when he trained Pioneerof The Nile to a second-place finish in the Derby.

 Baffert trained Lookin At Lucky, co-owned by Mike Pegram, to win the Preakness Stakes in 2010.
 The colt skipped the Belmont Stakes but became the champion three-year-old colt that year.
-In 2012, Baffert saddled Bodemeister, named for the trainer's youngest son, Bode, to second-place finishes in the Derby and Preakness.
-He saddled Paynter in the Belmont Stakes later that year, but that colt, like his stablemate Bodemeister, finished second.
+In 2012, Baffert saddled Bodemeister, named for his youngest son, Bode, to second-place finishes in the Derby and Preakness.
+He saddled Paynter in the Belmont Stakes later that year, but that colt, like Bodemeister, finished second.

-In 2015, Baffert trained the 2014 champion two-year-old colt American Pharoah to win the Triple Crown, the first to do so in 37 years.
-In winning the 141st Kentucky Derby, bringing his total number of victories in the race to four; Baffert also ran the third-place finisher, the previously undefeated colt Dortmund.
+In 2015, Baffert trained 2014 champion two-year-old colt American Pharoah to win the Triple Crown, the first horse to do so in 37 years.
+In winning the 141st Kentucky Derby, bringing his total number of victories in the race to four; Baffert also ran the third-place finisher, the previously undefeated Dortmund.
 American Pharoah next won the 140th Preakness Stakes, making six victories in that race for Baffert, who also finished fourth with Dortmund.
 Then, when American Pharoah won the 2015 Belmont Stakes, the win was the fourth attempt at a Triple Crown for Baffert, who at age 62 became the second-oldest trainer to win a Triple Crown.

 Baffert also trained the 2018 Triple Crown Winner, Justify and the 2020 Kentucky Derby winner, Authentic.
 His horse Medina Spirit, who finished first in the 2021 Kentucky Derby, was later disqualified for a medication violation.
 Medina Spirit's drug violation led to several racetracks suspending Baffert from entering races, including a ban of over three years by tracks owned by Churchill Downs.